Doctor of Music in Wind Conducting candidates

 Paul De Cinque is pursuing the Master of Music degree in Wind Conducting and serves as an Associate Instructor in the Department of Bands/Wind Conducting at the Indiana University Jacobs School of Music.

-Paul completed his Bachelor of Music (Honours) and Bachelor of Music Education at the University of Western Australia in 2003 and 2006 respectively.
+Paul completed his Bachelor of Music with Honours and Bachelor of Music Education at the University of Western Australia in 2003 and 2006 respectively.
 He has worked for the Instrumental Music School Services sector of the Department of Education in Western Australia from 2004 as an instrumental teacher, ensemble director and administrator at a number of public schools in the Perth area.
-He has directed wind ensembles at Churchlands Senior High School, John Curtin College of the Arts and Perth Modern School, three of the specialist music programmes in Western Australia.
+He has directed wind ensembles at Churchlands Senior High School, John Curtin College of the Arts and Perth Modern School, three of the specialist music programs in Western Australia.

 Christopher R. Dortwegt is pursuing the Master of Music degree in Wind Conducting and serves as an Associate Instructor in the Department of Bands/Wind Conducting at the Indiana University Jacobs School of Music.
 He also is the director of the IU Crabb Band.

 From 2007-2012, Dortwegt served as Assistant Director of Bands at Plainfield South High School in the suburbs of Chicago.
-While at Plainfield South he served as a member of the school improvement team, taught AP Music Theory, conducted the pit orchestra, and co-directed the concert and marching bands.
+While at Plainfield South he served as a member of the school improvement team, taught Advanced Placement Music Theory, conducted the pit orchestra, and co-directed the concert and marching bands.
 In his tenure, he was instrumental in expanding the band program from 2 to 3 concert bands, implementing a comprehensive 4-year curriculum in performance music classes, adding AP Music Theory to the curriculum, and starting a percussion course.